vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 • Translation : Of king Mahakṣatrapa.....of Svami Rudrasimha in the year 103 in the light half of the month of Vaiśākha on the 5th tithi and in the Robini nakṣatra muhurta,......

-The Saka satrap Rudrasimba, reigning in 181 A.D. thus dates his inscriptions using an era (the Saka era), purely Indian months, tithes and nakṣatras.
+The śaka satrap Rudrasimba, reigning in 181 A.D. thus dates his inscriptions using an era (the śaka era), purely Indian months, tithes and nakṣatras.
 This is in full Siddhantic style, because the characteristic features of Siddhāntic method of date recording which mention lithi and nakṣatra are first found in this inscription.
 The 'week day' is however not mentioned.

 This is first mentioned in an inscription of the emperor Budhagupta (484 A. D.).